SuryaKari/Udacity-Data-Analyst/conda_cheatsheet.md

 13. If there are environments you don't use anymore, **conda env remove -n env_name** will remove the specified environment

+## MARKDOWN Shortcuts

+1. Math expressions
+You can create math expressions in Markdown cells using LaTeX symbols.
+Notebooks use MathJax to render the LaTeX symbols as math symbols.
+To start math mode, wrap the LaTeX in dollar signs $y = mx + b$ for inline math.
+For a math block, use double dollar signs.

+**$$
+y = \frac{a}{b+c}
+$$**

+This is a really useful feature, so if you don't have experience with LaTeX please read this primer on using it to create math expressions.

 ## Jupyter Notebook Terminal Commands

 After you have installed Anaconda and created a conda environment, you can use this to create a Jupyter notebook session